Horse's Neck (short story collection): Reviews

 Reviewer Susan Avallone wrote that the collection of stories was "intriguing experimental writing" and "a strange and compelling collection of poetry and prose," uncovering "family, friends, ambition, addiction, infidelity, obsession, and life on the road."
 A theme provided by references to horses appeared to be "part obsession and part allegory."
 She especially pointed out "Champagne on the Terraces" as "a haunting insight into alcoholism and family life."

+Kristine McKenna at Spin said, "A thinly disguised autobiography incorporating episodes of surreal fantasy, Horse's Neck sorts through childhood memories and the rubble of an occasionally debauched past."

 Contents

 Along with the preface written by Townshend, the book contains the following stories: